cheetahbyte/centra/README.md

 # Content Model
 If you are interested in how Centra interacts with your content, you can read about it [here](./docs/ContentModel.md).

+# Variables
+Variables implement some nice quality of life features for centra.
+Read about it [here](./docs/Variables.md)